charawey/charawey/README.md

 # 💫 About Me:
 <img src="https://www.vectorlogo.zone/logos/android/android-icon.svg" alt="" width=20 height=20/> I'm an **android developer** but I'm also really good at web development.<br><br>
-🔭 I'm currently working on a Virtual School project to build a lightweight & simplified canvas for online learning<br><br>👯 I'm looking forward to collaborating on open source projects & any other projects that contribute towards helping communities<br><br>🌱 I am currently learning how to build mobile apps with flutter<br><br>💬 Ask me about databases, Java & food<br><br>⚡ When I'm not coding, I'm definitely eating
+🔭 I'm currently working on a Virtual School project to build a lightweight & simplified canvas for online learning<br><br>👯 I'm looking forward to collaborating on open source projects & any other projects that contribute towards helping communities<br><br>🌱 I am currently learning how to build mobile apps with flutter<br><br>💬 Ask me anything about Databases, JavaScript, Java & food<br><br>⚡ When I'm not coding, I'm definitely eating

 # 💻 Tech Stack: